E-Commerce Personalization: Your Complete Guide

 The Role of AI in E-Commerce Personalization

 Advancements in technology, especially the increasing accessibility of artificial intelligence (AI) and machine learning, has been a major driver of personalization.
+The future of e-commerce will be powered by AI because of its ability to empower commerce-driving teams to accomplish things that previously were not possibly manually.

-That's because machines can crunch data quickly, enabling real-time optimizations and scalability.
+That's because AI can crunch data quickly, enabling real-time optimizations and scalability.
 Companies can utilize the collected and processed data to recommend personalized products to every customer in real time and thus design an individual, user-oriented shopping experience.

 For instance, say a transportation service has an app offering public transportation directions.
 Algorithms could determine, based on travel speed, if a user is walking, biking, or driving, then recalculate the journey with the appropriate timing.